xaero24/BECS-with-Flask/README.md

 api/templates/front/sendblood.html
 api/templates/front/masswithdrawal.html

-Then, run in the terminal:
+Then, in the project root open the terminal and run:

 ```
 $ docker build -t becs:latest .